 The Role of Protein for Teen Athletes

-Protein is an essential macronutrient that helps repair and regenerate damaged muscle tissue, aid in muscle contraction, increase hormones that assist in muscle recovery and growth, and also improves immune function.
+Protein is an essential macronutrient that helps repair and regenerate damaged muscle tissue, aid in muscle contraction, increase hormones that assist in muscle recovery and muscle growth, and also improves immune function.
 The amount of protein you need depends on your age, gender, weight, level of activity, and intensity and frequency of strength training.

 Athletes require more protein than a sedentary individual, however, research has demonstrated a threshold with protein intake, and that eating more protein than what your body needs does not result in larger muscle gains or increased strength.